HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

   )
 }}

 Given that [living HTML](https://html.spec.whatwg.org/multipage/) currently has 112 elements, the 90th percentile not using more than 41 elements may suggest that HTML is not nearly being exhausted by most documents.
-Yet it’s hard to interpret what this really means for HTML and our use of it, as the semantic wealth that HTML offers doesn’t mean that every document would need all of it: HTML elements should be used per purpose (semantics), not per availability.
+Yet it's hard to interpret what this really means for HTML and our use of it, as the semantic wealth that HTML offers doesn't mean that every document would need all of it: HTML elements should be used per purpose (semantics), not per availability.

 How are these elements distributed?

 {{ figure_markup(
   image="distribution-of-elements-per-page.png",
-  caption="Distribution of elements per page", description="Element distribution in a scatter plot, and even for a trained observer it’s hard to parse it; interesting is a large group of about 7,500 pages each using roughly 250 elements, after which fewer and fewer pages get back to more and more elements.", sheets_gid="1361520223", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=1468756779&format=interactive", width=600,
+  caption="Distribution of elements per page", description="Element distribution in a scatter plot, and even for a trained observer it's hard to parse it; interesting is a large group of about 7,500 pages each using roughly 250 elements, after which fewer and fewer pages get back to more and more elements.", sheets_gid="1361520223", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=1468756779&format=interactive", width=600,